wmayner/pyphi/docs/examples/emergence.rst

 * :func:`pyphi.examples.macro_network`

-We'll use the :mod:`~pyphi.macro` module to explore alternate spatial scales of a network.
-The network under consideration is a 4-node non-deterministic network, available from the :mod:`~pyphi.examples` module.
+We'll use the |macro| module to explore alternate spatial scales of a network.
+The network under consideration is a 4-node non-deterministic network, available from the |examples| module.

     >>> import pyphi
     >>> network = pyphi.examples.macro_network()